balasulr/balasulr.github.io/final-project-post.md

 ```

 The shape (195, 24) indicates 195 voice samples (rows) and 24 acoustic features (columns), which include both the input variables and the target label

+### To assess the dataset's composition, the distribution of data types is examined across all columns.
+This helps distinguish between numerical features, categorical identifiers, and the target label

 #### Code:
 ```python